Tesco store closures herald broader property overhaul

 ”The big issue for Tesco is the reliance on superstores.
 They have to accept that shopping habits have permanently changed,“ said Planet Retail analyst Natalie Berg. ”We could see more store closures in the future.

-New Tesco boss Dave Lewis said the 49 canceled development projects were mainly for very large stores, adding that development of 23 other sites would still be pursued.
+New Tesco boss Dave Lewis said the 49 cancelled development projects were mainly for very large stores, adding that development of 23 other sites would still be pursued.

 Those scrapped developments would have added almost five percent to Tesco’s existing UK sales space across more than 2,600 stores.
 More than half of that sales space already comes from larger format stores.